cheeseywhiz/collect/DOC.md

 *Method*

-Join the filename part of a url to this path.
+Join the filename part of a url to `self`.

 ### [collect](#collect).[Path](#collectpath).[open](#collectpathopen)